makapuf/bitbox-0xFF/TUTORIAL.md

 Well, each on your image used as a tile for your game will be referenced by the minimap, and we will encode its behaviour with different colors.

-Back to our example, say that our tile 0x40 which we represented as a rock is *solid*, we will paint its corresponding pixel on the minimap (ie the 1st pixel of the 4th line) with the color for solid objects : 104, which is a kind of brown (think "ground").
+Back to our example, say that our tile 0x40 which we represented as a rock is *solid* (ie player can walk on it), we will paint its corresponding pixel on the minimap (ie the 1st pixel of the 4th line) with the color for solid objects : 104, which is a kind of brown (think "ground").
 Empty tiles (or background ones), which do not stop the player are marked with 87, which is blue (think "sky").
 This is a convention and will always be the case.
 A reference is given hereafter.

 Those behaviours (solid, sky, ..) are called **terrains** .

-> This means that you cannot use those predefined *terrains colors* for your *levels colors* on your minimap.
+> This means that you cannot use those predefined *terrains colors* to represent your *levels colors* on your minimap.
 Life is though.

-> Note that

 Now you can draw your first tiles and then compose them into tilemaps for your levels.